Attack-class submarine: Cancellation

 On 16 September 2021, Australia cancelled the contract with Naval Group.
-Less than three weeks earlier, on the 30th of August, the French and Australian defence and foreign affairs ministers had released a joint statement reaffirming the project, stating that the "Ministers underlined the importance of the Future Submarine program."
+Less than three weeks earlier, on 30 August, the French and Australian defence and foreign affairs ministers had released a joint statement reaffirming the project, stating that the "Ministers underlined the importance of the Future Submarine program."
 Prime Minister Scott Morrison said that Australia now required a nuclear-powered submarine which has the advantages of greater speed, remaining underwater for longer and carrying heavier loads than a conventionally powered submarine, based on a change in the strategic situation in the Indo-Pacific and that the Attack class would have been "the most capable and lethal conventional submarine ever built."

 Australia had invested A$2.4 billion into the program.
 The strategic partnership agreement contained "control gates" with "off-ramps" at which point Australia could withdraw from the contract.
-The program had been intensively criticized in Australia because of its alleged increase in costs and failure to place most of the work in Australia.
+The program had been intensively criticised in Australia because of its alleged increase in costs and failure to place most of the work in Australia.

 Morrison said when announcing the contract cancellation that Australia had "advised Naval Group and of course, the Government of France and President Macron of that decision".
 He later said that he had tried to call the President hours before the announcement.

 AUKUS

 The Telegraph reported that in March 2021 the Australian navy chief Vice Admiral Michael Noonan met in London with his British counterpart Admiral Tony Radakin and requested assistance from the UK and the US in acquiring nuclear-powered submarines.
 A trilateral discussion was held between British prime minister Boris Johnson, US president Joe Biden and Morrison at the June 2021 G7 summit in Cornwall, England.
 The talks took place without Macron's knowledge.
 On the day the contract was cancelled, Morrison, Johnson and Biden jointly announced the creation of the AUKUS trilateral security pact.
 Morrison separately announced the contract cancellation.

-Under the AUKUS pact, the US will share nuclear propulsion technology with Australia as it has with the UK since 1958 under the 1958 US–UK Mutual Defence Agreement, as will the UK.
+Under the AUKUS pact, the US and UK will share nuclear propulsion technology with Australia, as they have with each other since 1958 under the 1958 US–UK Mutual Defence Agreement.
 Australia will now acquire at least eight nuclear-powered submarines armed with conventional weapons.
 The submarines will be built by ASC in Osborne.
 The basic design and key technologies will be decided by the Nuclear-Powered Submarine Task Force, an 18-month Department of Defence research project headed by Vice Admiral Jonathan Mead, begun in September 2021 with assistance from the US and UK.

 Australia considered purchasing French nuclear submarines which use nuclear reactors fuelled by low-enriched uranium (LEU) at less than 6% enrichment.
 However, French reactor designs have to be refuelled every ten years, and Australia does not have a civil nuclear capability with nuclear energy prohibited.
 In contrast, American and British designs power the submarines for the expected life of the submarines using nuclear reactors fuelled by highly enriched uranium (HEU) at 93% enrichment.